Skip to main content

 The Road to Revolution: 37signals’ Cloud Journey

 To understand why DHH’s announcement was so shocking, you need to understand 37signals’ history with the cloud.
-They weren’t some legacy enterprise clinging to their data center—they were cloud pioneers.
+They were cloud pioneers, early adopters back when AWS was still new.

 The Early Adopter Years (2006-2020)